Javascript Menu by Deluxe-Menu.com

 9. Changes to Rules

-No change to these General Rules or to the Rules of a particular Contest shall be effective until approved by the WIA Contest Working Committee which must comprise at least the designated WIA Contest Director and at least two other managers of WIA Contests and published in Amateur Radio magazine.
+No change to these General Rules or to the Rules of a particular Contest shall be effective until approved by the WIA Contest Working Committee that must comprise the designated WIA Contest Director and at least two other managers of the WIA contests; changes must be posted on the WIA website as well as published in Amateur Radio magazine.

 Awards